Doctoral degrees administered by the Graduate School include:

 - Registration if Preliminary Exams are Taken During the Spring or Summer Half Term

 - Students taking preliminary exams during the spring or summer half terms must be registered.
-Students who will be enrolled for either the spring or summer half term immediately following two successive terms of fall and winter term enrollment may take preliminary exams anytime during the spring or summer half terms.
+Students who will be enrolled for either the spring or summer half term immediately following two successive terms of full-time fall and winter term enrollment may take preliminary exams anytime during the spring or summer half terms.

 - Preliminary Examinations